mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### 5. :checkered_flag: Validation

-Now that the cluster is deployed, your sample workload is deployed; now it's time to look at how the cluster is functioning.
+Now that the cluster and the sample workload is deployed; now it's time to look at how the cluster is functioning.

 * [ ] [Perform end-to-end deployment validation](./09-validation.md)
 * [ ] [Learn about built-in observability](./10-observability.md)